 Ocean Financial Centre, #01-03, 10 Collyer Quay Lobby, Singapore 049315

 Spinelli Coffee Company

-This one is a bit of a “pity mention” because I like them.
-The service here is so nice!
-The staff greet you with a smile, make your coffee quickly, and they always offer a napkin if you are having your coffee to-go.
+This one is a bit of a “pity mention” because customer service is so nice!
+The staff greet you with a smile, make your coffee quickly, and they always offer you a napkin if you are having coffee-to-go.
 I’d come here more regularly if I was not so discerning about how I spend my money.
-Unfortunately, the taste of the coffee is a bit hit and miss though (more miss than hit).
+Unfortunately, the taste of the coffee is a bit hit and miss (more miss than hit).
 Sometimes, the coffee possesses a machine-like taste due to over-cleaning of the espresso machine.
 The venue is also gloomy and old-fashioned.
 With some new furniture and a fresher decor, this place could really be something.
 Because Spinelli is shrouded in shadow, it is ideal for confidential or awkward meetings, when you do not want to be seen.

 9 Battery Road, Singapore 049910